Makeey1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that creates my first diectory in the /tmp/ dirctory
+create a script the contains a directory